|Vintage Pulp||Jun 8 2018|

 |Vintage Pulp||Jan 22 2011|

 Above, a Spanish-language poster for Orson Welles’ classic noir Sombras del Mal, which would translate to “Shadows of Evil”, instead of what the film was really named—Touch of Evil.
-Welles’ later-period noir is considered by most critics to be a masterpiece, and by many the last true noir ever made.
-If so, Touch of Evil is quite a punctuation mark.
+Welles’ later-period noir is considered by many critics to be a masterpiece, as well as the last true noir ever made.
+We may talk about the film more a bit later.
 It premiered in Spain today in 1962.

 |Vintage Pulp||Nov 12 2009|